Sofia the First: Other media

-Spin-off
+Spin-offs

+Elena of Avalor

-Following the controversy regarding Sofia's ethnicity, Gerber noticed the demand for a Latina princess; the idea "bubbled in [his] mind" and partially inspired the creation of spin-off series Elena of Avalor, which stars a Latina princess as its titular character.
+Following the controversy regarding Sofia's ethnicity, Gerber noticed the demand for a Latina princess; the idea "bubbled in [his] mind" and partially inspired the creation of the spinoff series Elena of Avalor, which stars a Latina princess as its titular character.
 She is introduced in Sofia the First special episode Elena and the Secret of Avalor, in which Sofia discovers that Elena has been trapped inside her amulet for decades because of an invasion of Avalor by the evil sorceress Shuriki.
 Sofia and her family travel to Avalor to free Elena and restore the kingdom.

+Royal Magic

-In November 2022, Gerber reportedly expanded his deal with Disney.
-He began developing a Sofia the First spin-off that is set in the same world.
+In November 2022, Gerber reportedly expanded his development deal with Disney Branded Television, under which he began developing a Sofia the First spinoff.
+In August 2024, Disney Jr. announced that the spinoff, titled Sofia the First: Royal Magic, had been greenlit and is scheduled to premiere in 2026.

 Merchandising

-In January 2013, Disney Junior published a hardcover picture book based on the series, which entered The New York Times Best Seller list, with approximately 450,000 copies sold.
+In January 2013, Disney Press published a hardcover picture book based on the series, which entered The New York Times Best Seller list, with approximately 450,000 copies sold.
 Most mainstream merchandise was first released from March to June of that year; the products immediately became best-sellers.
-At Toys "R" Us, the show's merchandise proved to be one of the some of the most popular toys from June to September.
+At Toys "R" Us, the show's merchandise proved to be some of the most popular toys from June to September.
 In 2013, merchandise related to Sofia the First and two other Disney Junior shows—Jake and the Neverland Pirates and Doc McStuffins—generated retails sales of $1.8 billion globally.
 The series was part of the Disney Junior – Live on Stage! at Disney's Hollywood Studios as well as Disney California Adventure.
 Disney Junior Dance Party on Tour, a tour featuring a 90-minute concert, also includes Sofia the First.